 Maybe there comes a time in the life of every person, and every nation when we need to ask ourselves the hard questions.
-What kind of people we want to be? is the Prime Directive any positive divisors other than 1 and itself?
+What kind of people do we want to be?
+Does the Prime Directive have any positive divisors other than 1 and itself?
 What kind of world do we want to live in?
 What Would the Federation Do?
-We suppose the short answer is: “boldly go wherever Captain Kirk’s libido has never gone before,” but another answer may become our very own Prime Directive, not in regards to any alien race, but in regards to how we treat other people in the world.
+We suppose the short answer is: “Boldly go wherever Captain Kirk’s libido has never gone before,” but another answer may become our very own Prime Directive, not in regards to any alien race, but in regards to how we treat other people in this world.

 The Conscience of the King

 As Jean-Luc Picard says the Starfleet Prime Directive is not just a set of rules, but “a philosophy.”
 At its core it is about letting a people fend for themselves.
 It is about teaching fellow sentient creatures self-reliance, to figure out the hard problems on their own, and without the technological and economical hand-outs of a more developed nation.
 In the end, one could actually interpret it as a “pull yourself up by your own bootstraps” type of policy from the normally leftist Federation, but is it one directive we are willing to put to use in today’s world?
 What would Picard do?